Apple Watch Series 4 unboxing: One box becomes two

 And that's it!

-Check out the full unboxing video (above) and our first impressions of the Apple Watch Series 4.
-And stay with CNET in the coming days and weeks for additional testing and comparisons on the new Watch.
+Check out the full unboxing video (above) and our ongoing review of the Apple Watch Series 4.
+And stay with CNET in the coming days and weeks for lots more testing and comparisons on the new Watch.

-Both the Watch and the new iPhone XS and XS Max hit stores in over two dozen countries on Friday, September 21.
+Both the Watch and the new iPhone XS and XS Max hit stores in more than two dozen countries on Friday, Sept.
+21.

 Apple Event